morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Dual band option:

 ```
+If ConditionFileNotEmpty=/etc/hostapd/hostapd.conf is present, comment it as shown below
 Change the `Environment=DAEMON_CONF=` line as shown below
 Add the `Environment=DAEMON_OPTS=` line as shown below (remember to change <your_home>)
 Comment the `EnvironmentFile=` line as shown below